-• The deemed dividend election (Election C) is made.
-See the instructions for Election C beginning on page 4.

-- The mark-to-market election (Election F) is made or was made in a prior year (see section 1291(a)(3)(A)(ii)). - The deemed dividend election with respect to a Section 1297(e) PFIC (Election G) or with respect to a Former PFIC (Election H) is made.
-See the instructions for Election G and Election H on page 6.
+- The deemed dividend election (Election E) is made.
+See the instructions earlier for Election E. - The mark-to-market election (Election C) is made or was made in a prior year (see section 1291(a)(3)(A)(ii)). - The deemed dividend election with respect to a Section 1297(e) PFIC (Election G) or with respect to a Former PFIC (Election H) is made.
+See the instructions for Election G and Election H earlier.

 Determine the amount allocable to each tax year in your holding period by adding the amounts allocated to the days in each such tax year.
 Add the amounts allocated to the pre-PFIC and current tax years.
-Enter the sum on line 11h
+Enter the sum on line 16b.